nbro/andz/README.md

 In this repository, you will find data structures, such as _binary-search trees_ or _graphs_, and _algorithms_ that often work on (those) data structures.
 You will also find some algorithms related to some particular _design paradigm_, for example algorithms related to the _greedy_ or _dynamic programming_ design paradigms.

-## Notes, Warnings and "Philosophy"
+## Notes, warnings and "philosophy"

 - This is a **work in progress**, don't expect to find here all the data structures and algorithms you're searching.
 Consider to contribute to the quality and size of the project.